Tomas-Kaiser/docker_tutorial/README.md

 ### Running Commands

-We use a `RUN` command to execute any commands we would normally execute in a terminal session like `RUN npm install` or `RUN apt install python`.
+We use a `RUN` command to execute any commands we would normally execute in a terminal session such as:

+- `RUN npm install`
+- `RUN apt install python`

 ### Setting Environment Variables